Working With Picture Slide Layouts in PowerPoint 2013

 - To create your own Picture Slide Layout, access the View tab of the

 Slide Master button, as shown highlighted in red within

 Figure 7, below you can see the Picture with Caption layout selected within

-the left pane (indicated by the yellow highlight) and the same Picture with Caption layout
+the left pane (indicated by the orange highlight) and the same Picture with Caption layout

 can be seen within the Slide Area